For general enquiries, please email firstname.lastname@example.org or telephone 0203 1220 810.

 Sarah Welbourne, Dispensing and Supply Officer

 Role: Sarah joined PSNC in 2017.
 She works within our Dispensing and Supply team dealing with contractor queries and pricing issues.
-Sarah is our lead on price concessions, appliance issues/queries and discount not deducted queries.
+Sarah is our lead on price concessions, branded medicine shortages and appliance issues/queries.

 Background: Sarah has vast knowledge of pharmacy having worked in the sector for over 20 years.
 Most recently Sarah was the Dispensary Manager within a dispensing doctors.
 Sarah has also worked in an independent community pharmacy and for multiples.

 PSNC’s Pricing Audit Centre Team undertakes audits of the pricing of NHS prescriptions to assess the accuracy of the Pricing Authority and audits the margins surveys, which are undertaken by the NHS Business Services Authority (NHSBSA) on behalf of the Department of Health and Social Care.

 The five members of the team are: Janine Rowe, Jytte Bishop, Joyce Patterson, Rekhaben Darji and Caline Umutesi.
 Between them they have over 40 years of experience in checking the accuracy of prescriptions’ pricing.
 Their work is vital task in protecting contractors’ income and, in turn, forms a core part of PSNC’s role in ensuring that funding is delivered in full and fairly to contractors.

 The work of the NHS Services Team includes policy and support on community pharmacy services, pharmacy IT, and workforce and education.
 This includes supporting LPCs and contractors with the development, commissioning and implementation of community pharmacy services.
 The team also undertakes PSNC’s monitoring of the wider NHS and healthcare policy environment.
 The team can be contacted using firstname.lastname@example.org.